-If we are not successful in discovering, acquiring or in-licensing product candidates in addition to XEN496, XEN1101 and XEN007, our ability to expand our business and achieve our strategic objectives may be impaired.
+If we are not successful in discovering, acquiring or in-licensing product candidates in addition to XEN496, and XEN1101, our ability to expand our business and achieve our strategic objectives may be impaired.

 We have built a product development pipeline by identifying product candidates either from our internal research efforts or through acquiring or inlicensing other product candidates or technologies.
-To date, our internal discovery efforts have yielded multiple development candidates, including XEN901, which we licensed to Neurocrine Biosciences and is now known as NBI-921352, and XEN402, which has been acquired by Flexion to use in its product candidate FX301.
+To date, our internal discovery efforts have yielded multiple development candidates, including XEN901, which we licensed to Neurocrine Biosciences and is now known as NBI-921352, and XEN402, which we sold to Flexion Therapeutics, Inc., or Flexion, acquired by Pacira BioSciences, Inc. in November 2021, or Pacira BioSciences, to use in its product candidate FX301, now known as PCRX301.
 Both our internal discovery efforts and our assessment of potential acquisition or in-licensing opportunities require substantial technical, financial and human resources, regardless of whether we identify any viable product candidates.